djessich/lambda4j/CONTRIBUTING.md

 ## Contribution Don't's

-Please do **not** modify the version number in the `VERSION` file or change the version section of `pom.xml`, a maintainer will select the appropriate version regarding your change.
+Please do **not** change the version section of `pom.xml`, a maintainer will select the appropriate version regarding your change.

 Please do **not** modify the following files of this project, which are `.gitignore`, `travis.yml`, `LICENSE`.